 The main reason I want you to talk to some entrepreneurs first is because you will get first hand exposure to what it’s like starting and owning a business.

-Be honest about your reasons for starting a business
+Building a business with no money: Be honest about your reasons

-As an entrepreneurs, few experiences are more thrilling than getting your first paying customer.
+As an entrepreneur, few experiences are more thrilling than getting your first paying customer.
 While getting paid is great, money should not be your greatest motivator.

 Starting a business is hard.
 If you are going to succeed, there has to be a deeper desire to succeed.